 We also realized that many families fighting cancer may have insurance for treatment, but are financially unable to afford the lifestyle change it takes to recover and heal.
 Not only does our organization give organically grown food to those families who are fighting cancer through our "Food Fight" program, but we also teach about the dangers in our current food system and nutrition.

-You can find us Tuesday mornings at CTCA (Cancer Treatment Centers of America) in Newnan and at the farm on Saturday mornings, where we sell fresh fruits and vegetables to the public.
+You can find us at the farm on Saturday mornings, where we sell fresh organic fruits and vegetables to the public.
 This helps generate much needed revenue to purchase seeds, compost, organic feed, and covers operating expenses.